Boating Laws

 Our online courses are the best way to get certified!
 The material meets Transport Canada's requirements for boater safety, so once you finish the course and pass the exam, you'll get your boater card.
 Then, you take your recreational vessel out on the water safely and legally!

 It's easy to get started.
-Just click to sign up for our Canadian course, then start learning.
+Just click below to sign up for our Canadian course, then start learning.